openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - If `claims` is provided, but `claim_sets` is not provided, the Verifier requests all claims listed in `claims`.
 - Otherwise, the Verifier requests one combination of the claims listed in `claim_sets`.
-Claims listed without a postfix are requested unconditionally.
+The order of the options conveyed in the `claim_sets` array expresses the Verifiers' preference for what is returned; the Wallet MUST return the first option that it can satisfy.
+If the Wallet cannot satisfy any of the options, it MUST NOT return any claims.

-  Claims postfixed by `?!` have to be provided by the Wallet if they exist on the matched Credential.
-The order of the options conveyed in the `claim_sets` array expresses the Verifiers preference for what is returned.
-A wallet MUST prioritise returning the most preferred option.
+When a Claims Query contains a restriction on the values of a claim, the Wallet SHOULD NOT return the claim if its value does not match at least one of the elements in `values` i.e., the claim should be treated the same as if it did not exist in the Credential.
+Implementing this restriction may not be possible in all cases, for example, if the Wallet does not have access to the claim value before presentation or user consent or if another component routing the request to the Wallet does not have access to the claim value.
+Therefore, Verifiers must treat restrictions expressed using `values` as a best-effort way to improve user privacy, but MUST NOT rely on it for security checks.

 The purpose of the `claim_sets` syntax is to provide a way for a verifier to describe alternative ways a given credential can satisfy the request.
-The array ordering expresses the Verifier's preference for how the request should be fulfilled where the first element in the array is the most preferred and the last element in the array is the least preferred.
-Verifiers should use the principle of least information disclosure to influence how they order these options.
+The array ordering expresses the Verifier's preference for how the request must be fulfilled.
+The first element in the array is the most preferred and the last element in the array is the least preferred.
+Verifiers SHOULD use the principle of least information disclosure to influence how they order these options.
 For example, a proof of age request should prioritize requesting an attribute like `age_over_18` over an attribute like `birth_date`.

-If the Wallet cannot deliver all unconditional claims requested by the Verifier according to these rules, it MUST NOT return the respective Credential.
+If the Wallet cannot deliver all claims requested by the Verifier according to these rules, it MUST NOT return the respective Credential.

 #### Selecting Credentials